KidPudel/Iggy-s-Vault/backend/network/gRPC.md

 # Create a gRPC Service itself
-Here we can define what methods we can call and what models it takes and what returns
+We define service with methods to call and what models it takes and what returns We need to define this service only once, like a 'prototype' and compile it to client and server
 ```idl
 service SearchService {
 	rpc Search(PersonRequest) returns (PersonResponse) {}